PageSeeder primitives are specialized into objects by attributes (

 Sections and fragments: example 1

-In the example below, document is a video and the fragments are created to for each particular points in time inside the video.
+In the example below, document is a video and the fragments are created to for each particular point in time inside the video.

 Any time resolution could be used – PageSeeder only requires a unique identifier.
 It would also be possible to use more precise times, ranges or include coordinates in the video frame at that instant.